kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endraw %}
 {% endhighlight %}

-Going to [http://127.0.0.1:5000/mapbox_gl](http://127.0.0.1:5000/mapbox_gl) will show the map of iceland with the route along the ring road:
+Going to [http://127.0.0.1:5000/mapbox_gl](http://127.0.0.1:5000/mapbox_gl) will show the map of Iceland with the route drawn along the ring road:

 ![]({{ site.baseurl }}/images/flask_mapbox/map5.png)

-Adding the markers is a bit different with Mapbox GL.
+Adding the markers is a bit different with Mapbox GL, as it is more of a manual process.

-From the server side, we send the markers in the same way:
+From the server side, we send the markers in the same way as we did before:

 {% highlight python %}
 # server.py